The Piece of Advice That Changed My Life

 I thought the world was harsh, success is extremely hard to achieve, if possible at all, and if you start something, you better be extremely good at that, otherwise, what’s the point?

 This attitude made my life quite difficult.
 I couldn’t start any projects simply because I never felt good enough to even try.
 If I wanted to start something new, I’d spend months trying to teach it to myself, but no matter how much time I’d spend on it – I’d never reach the point of satisfaction and would never feel ready.
-There was simply more to learn, more to do and more to experience!
-So, I’d look at people my age going after what they want and trying new things and that would make me jealous and… incapable to do the same.
+There was simply more to learn, more to do and more to experience.
+I’d look at people my age going after what they want and trying new things and that would make me jealous and… incapable of doing the same.

 The Advice That Changed It All

 In my third year at uni, I started to look for internships to gain relevant experience.
-It was quite difficult for me though because I didn’t have anything to offer.
-I soon realised that I must try some volunteering or unpaid placements, where I could apply the knowledge I’ve gathered from all the courses and books that I’ve spent years reading!
+It was quite difficult for me though because I felt like I didn’t have anything to offer.
+I soon realised that I must try some volunteering or unpaid placements where I could apply the knowledge I’ve gathered from all the courses and books I’ve spent years reading!

 She was the director of the musical theatre that I was interning at.
 In my eyes, she appeared to be an ultimate success story – she was doing something that she deeply cared about and she built a team of like-minded people to help her do it.
 They created a friendly, inclusive and informal atmosphere – it was just beautiful.
 And she herself appeared to be so free and so authentic, that I couldn’t help but look up to her and feel that one day I would like to be just like her.

-“Nobody knows that they are doing.
+“Nobody knows what they are doing.
 I also don’t know what I am doing, I learn as I go!” she said.

 And then it clicked.

 It wasn’t about being perfect or feeling ready.
-And it’s not about convincing someone to give you a chance so you could learn and grow.
+And it’s not about convincing someone to give you a chance for you to learn and grow.

-It was simply all about starting and improving!
+It was simply all about starting and improving as you go.

-Needless to say, soon after this conversation, I started working harder on my dreams.
-I stopped waiting until someone gives me an opportunity.
+Soon after this conversation, I started working harder on my dreams.
+I stopped waiting for someone to give me opportunities.
 I started my own projects to gain the experience I wanted and needed.
 Soon after, getting internships, work experiences and job offers became easier and easier.

 I no longer care if I don’t know how to do something.
 I’m perfectly fine with not knowing and giving myself space to grow as I go.
 I’m not as afraid to fail as I was before.
-I know that I don’t need to be perfect to do something, I just need to learn from my hands-on experiences.
-I no longer care about being perfect at things, I only care about letting myself start them.
-Finally, I no longer believe that I need to be given opportunities by somebody else, I can create my own projects to develop relevant skills and gain the experience I need.
-Now I not only engage in more personal projects than I can actually handle but I also say “yes” to more things that I might not even feel ready for.
+And I no longer feel that I must be perfect at something before I can show it to the world.
+Finally, I no longer believe that I need to be given opportunities by somebody else, I can create my own opportunities to develop relevant skills and gain the experience I need.
+Now I not only engage in more passion projects than I can actually handle but I also say “yes” to more things that I might not even feel ready for.

 Start now, improve later